-- (1) No further benefits for service shall accrue. - (2) The Contractor shall provide a determination statement in its settlement proposal, defining and identifying all liabilities and assets attributable to the DOE contract. - (3) The Contractor shall base its pension liabilities attributable to DOE contract work on the market value of annuities or lump sum payments or dispose of such liabilities through a competitive purchase of annuities or lump sum payouts. - (4) Assets shall be determined using the "accrual-basis market value" on the date of termination of operations. - (5) DOE and the Contractor(s) shall establish an effective date for spinoff or plan termination.
-On the same day as the Contractor notifies the IRS of the spinoff or plan termination, all plan assets assigned to a spun-off or terminating plan shall be placed in a low-risk liability matching portfolio until the successor trustee, or an insurance company, is able to assume stewardship of those assets.
+- (1) No further benefits for service shall accrue. - (2) The Contractor shall provide a determination statement in its settlement proposal, defining and identifying all liabilities and assets attributable to the DOE contract. - (3) The Contractor shall base its pension liabilities attributable to DOE contract work on the market value of annuities or lump sum payments or dispose of such liabilities through a competitive purchase of annuities or lump sum payouts.

+(4) Assets shall be determined using the "accrual-basis market value" on the date of termination of operations.

-(k) Terminating Plans
+(j) Terminating Plans